-Yes, "notes" and "technique" are important.
-We could even say that they're the two biggest building blocks, but there's so much more to sounding good that's rarely taught in school or on YouTube.
-My goal is to show my students not just how to play an instrument, but how to get in the mindset of being a musical person so that they too, can play anything with anyone, grow on their own, and ultimately enjoy the music they play.
+My goal is to show my students not just how to play an instrument, but how to get in the mindset of being a musical person so that they too, can contribute musical ideas in any setting, challenge themselves to grow independently, and ultimately understand the music they love.

-I love the "lightbulb" moment when a student really understands something they've been struggling with, though the biggest thing I look for is whether they sound better than the last time I saw them- that's the daily/weekly goal for all of us.
+I love the lightbulb moment when a student really understands something they've been struggling with, though the biggest thing I look for is whether they sound better than the last time I saw them- that's the daily/weekly goal for all of us at every level.

 He is great.
 My granddaughter loves going